James King (pioneer)

 James King (1800 – 29 November 1857) was a Scottish-Australian who was important in the establishment of the wine industry in Australia.

 Biography

-King left Scotland in 1826 as a free settler with financial capital who arrived in Sydney early in 1827 and went into business as a merchant.
+King left Scotland in 1826 and arrived in Sydney early in 1827.
 King set up a business in "King Street" Sydney, including glass and other merchandise that he had brought with him.
 He had previously been employed in a glass factory in Edinburgh.

 In 1828 King received a grant of 2000 acres (8 km^{2}) of land on the Williams River in the Hunter Region north of Sydney, which became his estate of 'Irrawang'.
 He also worked as a merchant in Sydney where he engaged in whaling and shipping ventures.